 Data is the most important thing in a phone plan these days.
 The key thing to remember when you’re buying your plan is that your data usage is rising every year.

-The range of answers people gave in our survey, to this question, indicates the problem with recommendations as to ‘average data plans’.
+The range of answers people gave in our survey, to this question, indicates the problem with recommendations you see on many sites, telling you what the average data need is.
 Telling visitors to this site what the average users should do about their data needs is misleading.
-The mean average data plan chosen on our site at the moment (August 2017) is about 6GB.
+The mean average data plan chosen on our site at the moment (late 2017) is about 6GB.
 As we can see from the chart, however, there are people who use a great deal less and a great deal more than that in their plan.